 Polignano a Mare is a picturesque town perched on the Adriatic coast in central Puglia.
 Located 40km southeast of Bari or 40 minutes by train, Polignano a Mare is an easy day trip.
 Better yet, why not make it a multi-day stopover?

 As like most places in Italy, the more days you have, the better!
 But if you only have two days and two nights you’ll have time to enjoy the town at a leisurely pace.
-So why not visit its beaches, stroll the back streets of the centro storico with a gelato and fit in a short afternoon trip to neighbouring Monopoli.
+So why not visit its beaches, stroll the back streets of the centro storico and fit in a short afternoon trip to neighbouring Monopoli.

 - Walk along the coast (I think the pictures below speak for themselves)

 - People watch in the large piazza (Piazza Aldo Moro), with or without a takeaway pizza

 - Take an afternoon trip to Monopoli with its grand walls and peaceful harbour

 We visited Polignano a Mare and Monopoli during the first week of October.
 Keep in mind the photos below may not be reflective of the crowds that arrive in July and August.
 While there were people swimming, the water was rather chilly.

-The beach closest to the town centre is the very famous (and very much photographed) Lama Monachile located a few minutes walk from Piazza Aldo Moro.
-Be warned, the stony beach may not be very comfortable to lay on without some cushioning.
+The beach closest to the town centre is the very famous Lama Monachile located a few minutes walk from Piazza Aldo Moro.
+Be warned, the stony beach may not be very comfortable without some cushioning.
 To make up for it though, it’s flanked by limestone cliffs on two sides and the Ponte Di Polignano from behind.
 An absolutely stunning part of the region.

-If sitting on the stones isn’t for you but you still want to take in the views, there are a few bars to choose from overlooking the beach.
+If sitting on the stones isn’t for you but you still want views, there are a few bars to choose from overlooking the beach.
 I can think of a worse way to spend an hour or two!